Ppillewan/katacoda-scenarios-1/BD-Centos/step2.md

 `catalog save`{{execute}}
 `catalog package`{{execute}}

 Congrats!
-Your first Application for BlueData EPIC platform is successfully crated.
+Your first Application for BlueData EPIC platform is successfully created.
 You should see the last command display the location of the application bin (extension `.bin`) file.